D.C. region sees lowest number of new coronavirus infections since early November

 Elected officials in the region also have warned in recent weeks that uncertainty and confusion over the vaccine distribution system has prevented individuals from receiving second doses of the Pfizer and Moderna vaccine, which are required to achieve the highest levels of immunity.

 In Maryland, some lawmakers last week called on the state health department to distribute all doses as rapidly as possible instead of earmarking some to serve as second doses.
-Acting health secretary Dennis Schrader disagreed, saying the department feels “ethically compelled” to give residents two doses of the vaccine.
+Acting health secretary Dennis Schrader disagreed, saying the department feels “ethically compelled” to ensure residents receive their second dose on time.

 Virginia on Tuesday launched a statewide registration system for vaccine appointments.
 The site, which officials described as a “one-stop shop,” centralizes the preregistration waitlists from local health departments across the state, with the exception of Fairfax County, which opted to keep its system in place.